pento/automatic-updater/readme.txt

 == Changelog ==

+= 0.8.1 =
+* FIXED: Some unnecessary characters appearing in Admin when SVN isn't being used

 = 0.8 =
 * ADDED: SVN support for plugins and themes
 * ADDED: Retry limits, so broken updates won't keep trying to install